Bhumi Pednekar: Other work and media image

 The journalist Priyanka Roy of The Telegraph wrote in 2019 that Pednekar specialises in playing "women of fortitude with a strong moral fibre, mostly hailing from small towns".
 She was featured by Forbes India in their 30 Under 30 list of 2018.
+Pednekar ranked 5th in Rediff.com's "Best Bollywood Actresses" list of 2020.
+She was featured various times in Times' 50 Most Desirable Women list.
+She ranked 40th in 2019 and 39th in 2020.

 In 2019, Pednekar began a campaign named Climate Warrior to raise awareness on environmental protection and global warming.
 She is also vocal about issues such as pay parity and has spoken out about the gender pay gap in Bollywood, calling it "insulting" and "heartbreaking".
 In 2020, she teamed with MTV India for their Nishedh campaign, which aims to create awareness about health issues, including reproductive health, among the youth.
 She was appointed as the brand ambassador of Nykaa in 2022.
+In 2023, she was named by the United Nations Development Programme as India's first National Advocate for Sustainable Development Goals, to raise awareness on climate change on social media.